Welcome to our LNAT Practice tests page.

 The purpose of a critical verbal reasoning test is to assess reasoning abilities when applied to a complex passage of text.
 You also need to analyse the different points within the passage.
 How would you evaluate each of these points?
 What logical conclusions

 can you draw from the information that you have read?
 As you can see this goes beyond the understanding of the text that has formed the basis for other verbal reasoning tests discussed so far.
-The type of language and vocabulary used in a verbal reasoning test should be equivalent to the job or course that is being applied for.

 How to Find a Specialized LNAT Tutor Online